Vicky210202/Mentorness-ML-Project-1/README.md

 The most influencing features of salary of the data professionals are
 - Age
-- {Date of joining, Current date, Past experience} - Overall Experience
+- Date of joining, Current date, Past experience - Overall Experience
 - Designation

 I recommend gaining experience in data related field will secure a good paying role